Shriners: Shriners Hospitals for Children

 The Shrine's charitable arm is the Shriners Hospitals for Children, a network of 22 healthcare facilities in the United States, Mexico, and Canada.

 In June 1920, the Imperial Council Session voted to establish a Shriners Hospital for Crippled Children to treat orthopedic injuries and conditions, diseases, burns, spinal cord injuries, and birth defects, such as cleft lip and palate, in children.
 The first hospital opened in 1922 in Shreveport, Louisiana.
 By the end of the decade 13 more hospitals were operational.

 Any child under the age of 18 can be admitted to the hospital if a doctor determines the child can be treated.
 There is no requirement for religion, race or relationship to a Shriner.

 Until June 2012, all care at Shriners Hospitals was provided without charge to patients and their families.
 At that time, because the size of their endowment had decreased due to losses in the stock market, Shriners Hospitals started billing patients' insurance companies, but continued to offer free care to children without insurance.
 Shriners hospitals waive all costs insurance does not cover.
 Shriners Hospitals for Children is a 501(c)(3) nonprofit organization.

-Shriners Hospitals for Children can be found in these cities:
+Shriners Hospitals for Children are located in these cities: